 Professional service providers participating in the Kentucky expansion include Neuhoff Taylor Architects PC and ETSB LLC – both boasting a long track record of successful development plans throughout the Southeastern U.S.

 Morning Pointe is the region’s choice for senior living and memory care in Kentucky.
-In addition to the Louisville campus, the healthcare services company operates communities in Danville, Frankfort, Lexington, Louisville, Richmond and Russell.
+In addition to the Louisville campus, the healthcare services company operates communities in Danville, Frankfort, Lexington, Richmond and Russell.